The Definitive Guide to Sales Process Creation

 4. Do you have budget put aside to solve this problem?

-This isn’t a huge deal, but having budget already put aside is a huge indicator of how serious they are to move ahead with a solution like yours.
+This isn’t a huge deal, but having the budget already put aside is a huge indicator of how serious they are to move ahead with a solution like yours.

 Don’t get hung up on the specifics.
 As long as their budget is in the ball-park of your pricing, it’s all good.